matthew-andrews/haikro/README.md

 haikro
 ======

-A tool to make + deploy node apps as self contained tarballs to Heroku
+A tool to make + deploy node apps as self contained tarballs to Heroku.

 ## Installation